carbon-language/carbon-lang/llvm/docs/LangRef.rst

 only call '``llvm.frameallocate``' one or zero times from the function entry block.
-The frame allocation intrinsic inhibits inlining, as any frame allocations in the inlined function frame are likely to be at a different offset from the one used by '``llvm.recoverframeallocation``' called with the uninlined function.
+The frame allocation intrinsic inhibits inlining, as any frame allocations in the inlined function frame are likely to be at a different offset from the one used by '``llvm.framerecover``' called with the uninlined function.

 .. _int_read_register: